AversioCZ/Aversio-IfcChecker/readme.md

-This SW server as opensource IDS Checker and its based on modified IfcTester python library from IfcOpenShell.
+This SW server as opensource IDS Checker and its based on IfcTester and IfcOpenShell python libraries from IfcOpenShell.